anonaddy/anonaddy/README.md

 #### **What happens if I go over my bandwidth limit in a given month?**

 If you get close to your limit you'll be sent an email letting you know.
-If you continue and go over your limit the server will start discarding emails until your bandwidth resets the next month.
+If you continue and go over your limit the server will start discarding emails until your bandwidth resets the next month or you upgrade your plan.

 #### **Can I login using an additional username?**